 This hilly, sun-kissed region is the second-most popular destination (after Catalonia) in Spain, with over 30 million international visitors every year.

-The 5 most beautiful cities to visit in Andalusia
+The top 5 most beautiful cities to visit in Andalusia

 Granada is located at the foot of the Sierra Nevada mountains.
 The highlight of any visit to this city is the Alhambra – a series of palaces and gardens built under the last Muslim dynasty in the 14th century.